Backyard Office Guide

 Backyard Office Insulation Guide: What Matters After the Shell

-How to judge backyard office insulation claims, including wall, roof, floor, glazing, air sealing, HVAC sizing, and why R-value alone does not make a room comfortable.
+How to judge backyard office insulation claims: wall, roof, floor, glazing, air sealing, HVAC sizing, and why R-value alone does not equal comfort.

 Quick answer: A backyard office needs insulated walls, roof, floor, decent glazing, air sealing, and right-sized heating and cooling.
 A big wall R-value does not fix a thin floor, leaky door, or oversized glass wall.